Wokingham railway station: History

-In February 2024 Network Rail closed the signal box as part of a £375 million resignalling scheme of both Feltham PSB (Power Signal Box) and Wokingham SB (Signal Box).
-With control moving to Basingstoke Rail operating centre.
+In February 2024, Network Rail closed the signal box as part of a £375 million resignalling scheme in the Feltham and Wokingham area, with control moving to the Basingstoke Rail operating centre.

 Footbridge

-At the southern end of the station there is a footbridge over the railway made from old sections of rail.
-The footbridge is over 130 years old, and was built after two deaths at the station's level crossing in 1886.
+At the southern end of the station, there is a footbridge over the railway made from old sections of rail.
+The footbridge is over 130 years old and was built after two deaths at the station's level crossing in 1886.
 It is now Grade II listed and is believed to be the only one of its type left in the UK.
-In 2017, various defects were found in the bridge's structure and Network Rail started restoration work in 2021 after initially having a planning application rejected.
+In 2017, various defects were found in the bridge's structure and Network Rail started restoration work in 2021, after initially having a planning application rejected.

 Services

-Services at Wokingham are operated by South Western Railway and Great Western Railway.

-The typical off-peak service in trains per hour is:
+Wokingham is served by two train operating companies; the typical off-peak service in trains per hour (tph) is: